dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

 If you think about it, in some sense these instructions are redundant.
-We can compute the same result --- that the interrupt handler has (1) been invoked and (2) has completed --- by having the interrupt handler branch to instruction 8174 when it returns!
+We can compute the same result --- that the interrupt handler has (1) been invoked and (2) has completed --- by having the interrupt handler branch to instruction 8174 when it returns from the interrupt!

 This guarantees the same ordering --- that we read the cycle counter only after the interrupt handler completes --- but without the extra steps.

 There's various ways to make this change.
 However, you probably need to write the measurement code in assembly so that: